raikens1/mutation_rate/vcf_filtration/SGDP/raw_file_prep/README.md

 # Raw File Prep

 The purpose of this directory is to hold SGDP files as they are processed into usable-sized vcfs.
 Not all intermediate files from this process can be saved in this directory due to memory constraints.
+For details on the precise files that were downloaded for this pipeline, see DATA_NOTES.md

 This pipeline is a work in progress.
 The steps are: